MartinLXXX6/Advanced-Windows-Tweaks/README.md

 # About this app
-The main script is a Batch File (Advanced Windows Tweaker.bat) and cosists in selecting the desired tweaks found on the assets folder as a Registry Entry (.reg) or a Batch File (.bat).
-However, some tweaks are found on the main Batch File that run on some cases.
+The main script is a Batch File (Advanced Windows Tweaker.bat) and cosists in selecting the desired tweak found on the assets folder as a Registry Entry (.reg) or a Batch File (.bat).
 Remember that you can view the code at any time just by right clicking on a .bat or .reg files and selecting the option "Edit".